 #2: Swap your proteins

-#3: Stock up on low-cost starches
+#3: Stock Up on Low-Cost Starches

-#4: Look for coupons
+#4: Look for Coupons and Discounts

 #6: Meal prep

-#7: Stock up on non-perishables
+#7: Stock Up on Non-Perishables

 #8: Try Meatless Monday